vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. Open a command prompt window.

-1. To ensure that you using correct Azure account credentials, login to Azure using the following command:
+1. To ensure that you are using correct Azure account credentials, login to Azure using the following command:

     ```powershell
     az login
     ```

-1. To upload the **Cheese Factory Interface**, enter the following command:
+1. At the command prompt, to upload the **Cheese Factory Interface**, enter the following command:

+    > **NOTE**: You may want to construct the following command in your text editor before entering it at the command prompt.

     ```powershell
     az dt model create --models "{file-root}\Allfiles\Labs\19-Azure Digital Twins\Final\Models\CheeseFactoryInterface.json" -n adt-az220-training-{your-id}
     ```

-    Ensure you replace the **{file-root}** with the folder the companion files for this lab are located, and replace **{your-id}** with your unique identifier.
+    > **IMPORTANT**: Ensure that you replace the **{file-root}** with the folder location where the resource files for this lab are located, and replace **{your-id}** with your unique identifier.

+    By default, the root-file location is: **C:\Users\Student\Desktop**

     If successful, output similar to the following will be displayed.